-Selenium is an extremely vital mineral for the human body as it increases immunity, takes part in antioxidant activity that defends against free radical damage and inflammation, and plays a key role in maintaining a healthy metabolism.
+Selenium is a vital mineral for the human body that has numerous roles.
+What is selenium used for?
+It increases immunity, takes part in antioxidant activity that defends against free radical damage and inflammation, and plays a key role in maintaining a healthy metabolism.

-Selenium is able to play such a protective role in the body because it increases antioxidant capabilities and the quality of blood flow, therefore enhancing the body’s resistance against diseases and stress.
-Selenium is often praised for its role in antioxidant activity, which lowers free radical damage and inflammation.
-This is thought to be due to different types of selenoprotein found in selenium.
+Because it both increases antioxidant capabilities and the quality of blood flow, it can help to enhance resistance against diseases and effects of stress.
+Its ability to fight oxidative stress and and inflammation are thought to be due to different types of selenoprotein found in selenium.

 Among healthy people in the U.S., a selenium deficiency is believed to be uncommon.
-However, people with certain health conditions, such as HIV, Crohn’s disease and other disorders that impair nutrient absorption, are associated with having low selenium levels that can lead to a selenium deficiency.
+However, people with certain health conditions, such as HIV, Crohn’s disease and other disorders that impair nutrient absorption, are associated with having low levels that can lead to deficiency.